 - Pupils went on a local heritage trail with the education officer from Gallery Oldham, who explained the story of Oldham Town Hall - a Grade II listed building.
 (Teachers could devise a trail themselves by researching The List)

 - Pupils sketched pictures and took photographs of the town hall on iPads with an artist, then worked with the artist to create their own representations of the town hall and added effects to the images on the iPads

-- Signed up for a Heritage Passport on the Historic England website, to upload images of the pupils’ artwork and iPad images to entry for Oldham Town Hall on The List
+- Signed up for an account on the Historic England website, to upload images of the pupils’ artwork and iPad images to entry for Oldham Town Hall on The List

 - Year 2 pupils grasping the historical concepts of the style and use of old and new buildings

 - Year 2 pupils understanding what The List is and why buildings are listed

 - Year 2 pupils understanding and using the vocabulary to engage with project